ruby/syntax_suggest/README.md

 ![](assets/syntax_search.gif)

+## Use internals

+To use the `dead_end` gem without monkeypatching you can set the environment variable `DISABLE_DEAD_END_CORE_EXT=1` before requiring the gem.
+This will allow you to load `dead_end` and use its internals without mutating `require`.

+Stable internal interface(s):

+- `DeadEnd.handle_error(e)`

+Any other entrypoints are subject to change without warning.
+If you want to use an internal interface from `dead_end` not on this list, open an issue to explain your use case.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.